ncyxie/Notepad-DOT/README.md

 **v2.0.0 Customization update is coming soon.
 Within everyday, update is getting closer. :)**

+**Update is taking long, due to school and because update will be huge.**

 ## Introduction

 **Notepad DOT** is an open source, lightweight and very simple text editor.